Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Methodology

 \paragraph{Stage 2 - Development Set Construction} A preliminary hierarchical MoE model is trained on the cleansed set to assess prediction confidence.
 Among 670{,}013 correctly predicted samples, fewer than 3\% fall below a confidence threshold of 0.9 (see \Cref{fig:data-cdf}).
 To balance easy and hard cases, we randomly sample 5\% of high-confidence positives and retain all low-confidence or incorrect samples, forming a 64{,}030-entry development set that supports semantic labeling and model evaluation as shown in \Cref{tab:dataset-develop}.

-\paragraph{Stage 3 - Semantic Labeling} Entries in the development set are annotated with semantic consistency judgments using Qwen-Max~\cite{qwen2024qwen}, a large language model acting as a domain expert.
-The model is prompted with structured JSON-based instructions to determine whether each product title aligns with the definition of its assigned tax code.
-Each annotation yields one of three labels: \texttt{Y} (consistent), \texttt{N} (inconsistent), or \texttt{-} (uncertain), accompanied by a concise rationale.
-These structured labels form the supervision basis for distilling a lightweight semantic judgment model, which replicates the LLM's behavior during large-scale training.
+\paragraph{Stage 3 - Semantic Labeling} Entries in the development set are annotated with semantic consistency judgments using Qwen-Max~\cite{qwen2024qwen}, a LLM acting as a domain expert.
+We prompt it with structured JSON-based instructions to judge whether each product title aligns with the definition of its assigned tax code.
+Each annotation outputs one of three labels: \texttt{Y} (consistent), \texttt{N} (inconsistent), or \texttt{-} (uncertain), together with a brief rationale.
+These labels provide supervision for distilling a lightweight semantic judgment model that mimics the LLM during large-scale training.
 Specifically:

 \begin{enumerate} \item First, we provide the model with a role hint that constrains it to act as a professional tax expert.
 The role hint specifies the task of verifying whether the product title aligns with the official tax code definition, as shown in \Cref{fig:semantic-prompt-role}.
 This helps the model focus on semantic consistency within the tax domain. \end{enumerate}